freer4/elevuetor/elevuetor-dotnet/README.md

 You'll need to call the ExportDataObjects method, with a path to wherever you want the exported JS to live.
 I suggest a directory in your VueProject/src folder named something snazzy and original like "data".
 It will create sub-directories for models and enums as necessary.

-This will automatically pick up any models using EfVueMantle.ModelBase as a base class, and any enums used in their properties.
+This will automatically pick up any models using ElevuetorDotNet.ModelBase as a base class, and any enums used in their properties.

 I just drop this in my `Program.cs`: